desmos-labs/desmos/x/posts/spec/02-concepts.md

 This fields contains the final results of the poll.
 It's going to be populated by the chain after the poll has ended.
 Trying to provide a final tally results value inside a `MsgCreatePost` or `MsgAddPostAttachment` will return an error.

 #### Results
-The answers' results represent by the `AnswerResult` structure.
+The poll results for each provided answer, represented each one by an `AnswerResult`.

 ##### Answer Result
 This field contains the result of a single poll provided answer